ahmedGamalhamed/ahmedGamalhamed/README.md

 I’m a Full-Stack JavaScript/TypeScript Developer passionate about designing, developing, and deploying scalable web applications.
 With expertise in front-end frameworks like **React** and **Vue**, and back-end technologies such as **Node.js**, **Express.js**, **SQL**, and **MongoDB**, I thrive on creating efficient, user-focused solutions.

-⭐Top rated (Top 3%) software engineer as an upwork freelancer
+⭐Top rated plus (Top 1%) software engineer as an upwork freelancer

 ⭐50+ 5 stars projects